 Fit them everywhere a fire can start.

-We would never advise fitting smoke alarms in the kitchen because normal cooking fumes will typically set them off .
-Have a heat alarm in the kitchen, and smoke alarms everywhere else, primarily bedrooms and halls.
+We would never advise fitting smoke alarms in the kitchen because normal cooking fumes will typically set them off.
+Have a heat alarm in the kitchen, and smoke alarms everywhere else, primarily this will be bedrooms, lounges and halls but particularly areas where you do any of the following; smoke, leave electrical items powered on or on charge, use any kind of naked flames such as candles, or use mobile heaters.
 The 2 exceptions are the bathroom and toilet as these are unlikely to be the source of the fire.

-It is important to note that behaviours and lifestyles are changing.
-There is now a lot more electrical equipment around us, which present a fire risk when left unattended (e.g. charging a phone).
+It is important to note that behaviours and lifestyles have changed.
+There are now a lot more electrical items around us, which can present a fire risk when left unattended (e.g. charging a phone).
 You may think white goods/domestic appliances are safe, but occasionally these too can develop a fault and cause a fire.
-Fires started by cigarettes are also the biggest causes of fatalities, so we’d advise smoking outdoors.
+Fires started by cigarettes are the biggest causes of fire fatalities, so we’d advise giving up, or smoking outdoors.

 How should people look after their smoke alarms?

-Firstly: Read the instructions that come with the alarm (we’ve undertaken approx. 80,000 visits and hardly anyone has read the instructions!)
+Firstly: Read and follow the instructions that come with the alarm (we’ve undertaken approx. 80,000 visits and hardly anyone has read the instructions!)

-Secondly: Test it regularly.
-At least monthly or weekly so that people recognise the sound of it and people know what to do should it go off in a real life situation.
+Secondly: Test them regularly.
+Go by the manufacturer's instructions but test them at least monthly so that people recognise the sound of them and know what to do should they go off in a real fire situation.

-Thirdly: Make sure you vacuum it at least once a year to get rid of any dust.
+Thirdly: Make sure you vacuum them at least once a year to get rid of any dust.

 Finally: Make sure you take action as soon a low battery is detected.
 Don’t ignore it, but replace it as soon as possible.

-Make sure you get carbon monoxide alarm too.
+Make sure you get carbon monoxide alarms too.
 Carbon monoxide, known as the “silent killer”, is a toxic gas that you can’t see, smell or taste and people don’t recognise the symptoms of CO gas in the home.
 If you have any fuel burning appliance e.g. coal, wood, oil, or paraffin, make sure you have a CO detector in the room with that appliance.
 Also ensure that these are serviced annually, in addition to making sure your flue is cleaned on a regular basis.
+Never block air bricks.